inf380p/inf380p.github.io/syllabus.markdown

 Students will be prepared to integrate these skills and knowledge with other iSchool courses in Databases, Web Development, User Experience and others.
 Students will also be well versed in common tools and workflows used by developers and development teams.

-## Course Format: Hybrid
+## Course Format: In-person, with virtual components

-While originally taught in-person, this course is listed as a 'Hybrid' class, and will include both in-person and remote elements.
+While originally taught in-person, this course will include both in-person and remote elements.
 In changing the modality of this class in response to the Covid pandemic, I have come to believe that a hybrid format offers great advantages over either entirely in-person or entirely remote modalities.
 You will gain valuable skills switching seamlessly between in-person and remote technical contexts, and gain confidence performing highly in either.
 This will benefit you greatly in future professional settings.
 We will also be able to gracefully transition to all-remote if circumstances so require.
 While students should be prepared to come to all in-person classes on the schedule, including the first day of class, I will endeavor to provide effective ways to participate remotely if any student becomes unable to attend due to illness.

-**Covid-19 Modifications** In general, collaborative exercises requiring students to be in close 'proximity' will happen remotely, utilizing Zoom breakout rooms and screensharing.
-In-person sessions will be dedicated to lectures, individual work, and class-wide discussion.
-While this regretably precludes the experience of in-person pair programming, I have found it to be an acceptable substitute and that students are well-prepared for future in-person and remote collaboration on code by the end of the course.

 ### Synchronous Design
 **For both in-person and remote classes, students should be available synchronously during the scheduled class times.** While the affordances of in-person interaction are ideal for learning to program collaboratively, we will utilize remote collaboration and communication tools to their fullest.
 Many courses will involve synchronous interaction with your peers, and other activities will utilize asynchronous tools.
 This mimics professional programming practice, which commonly involves a mix of both modes of collaboration.